The 4 Best Areas to Stay in Belfast

 In the evening, mingle with the local crowd in bars and pubs.
 Historic pubs like the triangle-shaped Bittles Bar on Church Lane, or timeless Crown Liquor Saloon on Great Victoria Street, await your visit for a taste of the Northern Irish experience.

-Central Belfast is also the area where you will find Belfast’s magnificent City Hall, featuring a Baroque revival-style facade and a green copper dome.
+Central Belfast is also the neighbourhood where you will find one of Belfast’s main attractions: Belfast City Hall, featuring a Baroque revival-style facade and a green copper dome.
 Taking a free guided tour of the historic building is highly recommended.
 If you visit Belfast in winter, the lively Christmas market will be waiting for you in front of the building.

 Top-rated Hotels in Central Belfast

 - The Malmaison: This boutique hotel midway between Lanyon Place and Victoria Square is ideally located and full of character.
-Read my full review!
+Read my full review of the Malmaison Belfast for all the details!

 - The Fitzwilliam Hotel Belfast: This luxurious hotel boasting designer interiors and a chic restaurant is a stone throw away from the central bus station.